Asakusabashi, Tokyo 浅草橋

 The area around Asakusabashi Station is full of cafes, fast food outlets, small restaurants and traditional-style izakaya pubs.
 Many of the numerous hotels in Asakusabashi also incorporate a restaurant.

-Isomarusuisan 磯丸水産 Asakusabashi branch, just along from Asakusabashi Station, serves tasty traditional-style Japanese cuisine, beer and sake, 24 hours a day for very cheap, and with speedy, hearty service.
+Toriyoshi Shoten Asakusabashi branch, just along from Asakusabashi Station, serves tasty traditional-style Japanese cuisine, beer and sake, with a particular emphasis on chicken.
+Open 24 hours a day, very cheap, and with speedy, hearty service.

 Fushan 馥香 in Yanagibashi, is a renowned gourmet Chinese restaurant for diners with a higher budget looking for something a little special, with friendly, attentive service.